VerDatAs/tud-dashboard/dashboard/README.md

-# verdatas-dashboard-vue
+# dashboard

-This project contains the template used within the `VerDatAsDsh`-plugin.
+This folder contains the template used within the `plugin`.

 ## Project Setup